NOC-MSM/SEAsia/docs/source/LBay_mobius.rst

 ================================================================================
-LBAY practise prior to Setting up a Solomon Islands and Fiji NEMO configuration
+LBay practise prior to Setting up a Solomon Islands and Fiji NEMO configuration
 ================================================================================

 * Build notes on creating 2D/3D tide model covering the Solomon Islands and Fiji.